 Ultimately, God’s intention was to draw attention to him as the creator of life and growth.
 Money had no value to God, so he didn’t want that.
 He wanted a form of worship not a form of giving.
 Anyone can give to God, but when you turn your giving into worship, then that’s what God values.
 God wanted praise, honor, and expectations placed upon him as the creator because that’s his desire.
 He deeply wants us to rely on him.
 When mankind realizes what God is to us and what God does for us, that is when God is pleased.

-If an Israelite did not grow any crops or raise any animals, then he did not give a tenth from his income.
+If an Israelite did not grow any crops or raise any animals, then he did not give a tenth of his income.
 This means that Bankers, Lawyers, Blacksmiths & Carpenters did not give a single penny of their income towards tithing.
-This sounds a bit unfair, but as i have stated, it’s not about fairness, it’s about worship.
+This sounds a bit unfair, but as I have stated, it’s not about fairness, it’s about worship.

 God is a creator and demands our respect in that category.
 God is the giver and the taker of life and he wanted Israel to understand this.
 Giving a tenth of goods from which an Israelite could produce on his own could not be a part of the tithing system in the Old Testament, so why is it part of our New Testament system?
 In truth, the Church wouldn’t know what to do with food, because we haven’t done much to feed the poor anyway; but give us money, and we know of a billion ways we can utilize it.

-I don’t want to go on a greedy, church-bashing rant because i really am trying to relay different point here.
+I don’t want to go on a greedy, church-bashing rant because I really am trying to relay a different point here.

 Reason: God is the Provider